 * Zucker takes over ratings-starved news network in January

 * Zucker says CNN will remain nonpartisan but broaden definition of news

-* Zucker's entertainment track record "irrelevant" -TBS
+* Zucker's entertainment track record "irrelevant" -TBS chief

 By Peter Lauria and Liana B. Baker

 Nov 29 (Reuters) - Jeff Zucker, the newly appointed president of CNN Worldwide, pledged on Thursday to maintain the cable news network's nonpartisan programming but said it needed to broaden its coverage beyond politics and war.

 Zucker, the former chief executive at NBC Universal, was named president of CNN Worldwide, beginning in January.